ggdecapia/MissingInteger/README.md

 # MissingInteger
 This repository is aimed to determine the smallest integer that is not present in a given array.

-(This is taken from Exercism site)
+(This is taken from Codility site)

 Task description: